Fika – A Very Swedish Tradition – How to Fika Like a Swede

 Essential for a fika is the cup of coffee.
 But, of course, not everyone likes it.
 To have a tea, soda or any other drink instead is just as fine.

-Most Swedes combine their brake with some pastry, called fikabröd.
+Most Swedes combine their break with some pastry, called fikabröd.
 Among the most popular are kanelbullar (cinnamon buns), chokladbollar (chocolate balls) and biscuits.

 Fika for meeting and dating